turbot/steampipe-plugin-okta/docs/index.md

   # Private key value.
 Can also be set with the OKTA_CLIENT_PRIVATEKEY environment variable.
   # private_key = "-----BEGIN RSA PRIVATE KEY-----\nMIIEpAIBAAK..."

+  # Whether the token has full admin privileges.
+When set to true, the assigned_roles column in the okta_user table will be populated.
+When false, it returns empty.
+Can also be set with the OKTA_IS_FULL_ADMIN environment variable.
+Defaults to false.
+  # is_full_admin = false

   # The maximum number of attempts (including the initial call) Steampipe will
   # make for failing API calls.
 Can also be set with the OKTA_CLIENT_RATE_LIMIT_MAX_RETRIES environment variable.
   # Defaults to 5 and must be greater than or equal to 1.